JacksonKuo/blog/_posts/2025-2-13-app-defense-part-7.markdown

 I'm using Spring Webflux + Netty to run my webclient.
 This is a bit different than the typical Spring MVC + Tomcat setup, and uses things like `Mono<String>` to enable non-blocking web requests.

 #### Config
 Running the default smokescreen `./smokescreen` will only prevent access to internal networks.
 Also by default, smokescreen also tries to use mTLS for client authentication.
 In order to skip mTLS client validation, `allow_missing_role: true` is set in `config.yaml`.
-With this set, smokescreen will then use the default ACL.[^3].
+With this set, smokescreen will then use the default ACL.[^4]

 Smokescreen uses a HTTP CONNECT proxy that accepts HTTP and HTTPS.

 #### Oddities
 I don't see a way to set an IP address in the `acl.yaml` file.
-So if I need to allow an internal IP address, the following works.
+So if I need to allow an internal IP address, the following works:

 `./smokescreen --allow-address 127.0.0.1`